 The Board of Directors of the Symphony has interpreted Oregon's enacted Uniform Prudent Management of Institutional Funds Act (the Act or UPMIFA) as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
-As a result of this interpretation, the Symphony classifies as net assets with perpetual restrictions, (a) the original value of gifts donated to the endowment with perpetual donor restrictions and (c) accumulations to the endowment with perpetual donor restrictions made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
+As a result of this interpretation, the Symphony classifies as net assets with perpetual restrictions, (a) the original value of gifts donated to the endowment with perpetual donor restrictions (b) the original value of subsequent gifts to the endowment with perpetual donor restrictions and (c) accumulations to the endowment with perpetual donor restrictions made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
 The remaining portion of the donor-restricted endowment fund that is not classified in net assets with perpetual restrictions is classified as net assets with expiring restrictions until those amounts are appropriated for expenditure by the Symphony in a manner consistent with the standard of prudence prescribed by the Act.